Nacriema/Leet-Code/README.md

 - [x] `05/10/2023` Add solution for the `Majority Element II` problem
 - [x] `06/10/2023` Add solution for the `Integer Break ` problem
 - [x] `09/10/2023` Add solution for the `Find First and Last Position of Element in Sorted Array` problem
+- [x] `10/10/2023` Add solution for the `Minimum Number Of Operations To Make Array Continuous` problem

 ## Review solution